The Gunfighter (Justified): Plot

 While driving, Winona (Natalie Zea) is pulled over by a police officer, who says that Mullen (Nick Searcy) wants to see her.
 She arrives at the hospital where Mullen informs her about Raylan (Timothy Olyphant) and his injuries.
 3 weeks later, Raylan is still recovering and his shooting skills have been diminishing.

-Raylan questions Boyd (Walton Goggins) about Mags Bennett's missing marijuana, from which Boyd denies to be involved.
+Raylan questions Boyd (Walton Goggins) about Mags Bennett's missing marijuana, to which Boyd denies any connection.
 Boyd wants Raylan to hand over Dickie (Jeremy Davies), as he let Raylan take him to find Loretta and Boyd wants to kill him for Ava's shooting.
 Raylan refuses, which prompts Boyd to brutally attack him in his office.
 The officers stop Boyd and arrest him.
 With his arrest, Ava (Joelle Carter) decides to get involved in his business.
 Meanwhile, Emmitt Arnett (Steven Flynn) is visited by Detroit enforcer Robert Quarles (Neal McDonough), who demands repayment for a failed real estate investment within 24 hours.

 Arnett sends his enforcer Fletcher Nix (Desmond Harrington) to rob Delmer Coates (Richard Lineback) to pay back the Detroit mob.
 Nix uses a pizza delivery guy to enter, shuts off the security system as he worked on it, and forces Coates to hand over his collection of watches.
 Nix then kills Coates by stabbing his hand with an icepick and then leaves when he kills the pizza delivery guy.
 Tim (Jacob Pitts) asks Raylan for help in the case, revealing that the security system was installed by Wynn Duffy's (Jere Burns) company.
 Raylan reluctantly accompanies Tim as he remembers the last time he talked with Duffy.
 Duffy denies contacting Nix but later calls Arnett to question why he hired him, also warning him that Raylan will talk to him soon.

 Ava has problems running Boyd's business, mostly due to Devil's (Kevin Rankin) insubordination.
 When Devil questions her leadership, Ava hits him in the head with a skillet.
 Raylan visits Arnett, unknowingly passing Nix in the building.
 Arnett is not there so he questions his secretary, who gives a possible location of Arnett's whereabouts.
 However, this is revealed to be part of a scheme orchestrated by Quarles.
 Arnett sends a bodyguard to the meeting while Nix sends a homeless man.
-The Marshals intercepts them but realize they have been fooled.
+The Marshals intercept them but realize that they have been fooled.

 Raylan and Winona arrive at the hotel room, only to find Nix waiting for them at gunpoint.
 He forces Raylan to play the exact game he played with Coates.
 But Raylan knows Nix's intentions and tricks him into stabbing the table, allowing Raylan to take his gun and shoot Nix in the shoulder.
 Quarles meets with Arnett and Duffy and for his failure, kills Arnett and his secretary.
 In prison, Dickie and Dewey (Damon Herriman) are awaiting in the line when they see Boyd entering the prison towards his cell.